How to Improve the Billing and Collection Process for Your Dental Office

 • Missing tooth clauses or non-covered goods or services

-Not only can this increase your insurance collection percentages, but it will also help you avoid headaches like sending claims to the wrong insurance companies—or blindly treating patients without active coverage.
+This can increase your insurance collection percentages and help you avoid headaches like sending claims to the wrong insurance companies or blindly treating patients without active coverage.

 Rather than surprising patients with unexpected fees they may have trouble paying later, make it a practice to: